raffyakbarsyah/Calculator/README.md

 ## 🐛 Known Issues / Possible Bugs

-- No keyboard support — only works via mouse clicks (in progress).
+- No keyboard support — only works via mouse clicks (currently in progress).
 - UI does not resize well on very small screens (not fully responsive, as expected).

 ---